Journey steps

 • Data transformations for sending and receiving responses from external services.

-• Calculations and control structures .
+• Calculations and flow control structures .
 Some steps involve:

 • Performing calculations based on user input, external service results, or previous steps.